awsdocs/aws-doc-sdk-examples/javav2/example_code/ecs/Readme.md

 - **clusterName** - the name of the cluster to create.
 - **securityGroups** –the name of the security group.
 - **subnet** -  the name of the subnet which is used when you create a service.
+- **taskId** - the task id value used in the ListTaskDefinitions test.
 - **serviceName** - the name of the service to create.
 - **taskDefinition** -  the name of the tasks defination which is used when you create a service.

 ### Command line